django-oscar/django-oscar/docs/source/internals/sandbox.rst

     (oscar) $ make sandbox
     (oscar) $ sites/sandbox/manage.py runserver

+If you do not have mkvirtualenv, then replace that line with

+    $ virtualenv oscar
+    $ . ./oscar/bin/activate
+    (oscar) $

 The sandbox site (initialised with a sample set of products) will be available
 at: http://localhost:8000.
 A sample superuser is installed with credentials::